 After emigrating from the Soviet Union to Baltimore Maryland as a kid, Hellin picked up her first camera at the age of 14, and hasn’t put it down since.
 Growing up on the East Coast in the late 80’s she was heavily influenced by punk music, art and politics and shortly after high school started studying at Bard College, where she received her BA & MFA in film, while writing and directing six short films.

-Her films, ‘Borscht’ (1992) ‘Barry Paul’ (1993) ‘Every Woman Was Once A Little Girl With Dreams’ (1995) and ‘Was Once A Girl’ (1998) were all selected and screened at multiple US film festivals.
-Her film ‘Every Woman Was Once A Little Girl with Dreams’ (with a starring cameo from DC music legend Ian MacKaye and filmmaker Adolfas Mekas) was selected by Miranda July for the first Miss Moviola Project in 1995.
-In 1997 she wrote, directed and produced ‘Was Once A Girl’ on location in Moscow Russia, which screened at the IFFM in New York, where it was written up as a “One To Watch” by Amy Taubin in the Village Voice and Mary Glucksman in Filmmaker Magazine.
+Her films, ‘Borscht’, ‘Barry Paul’, ‘Every Woman Was Once A Little Girl With Dreams’, and ‘Was Once A Girl’, were all selected and screened at multiple US film festivals.
+Her film ‘Every Woman Was Once A Little Girl with Dreams’ (with a starring cameo from DC music legend Ian MacKaye and filmmaker Adolfas Mekas) was selected by Miranda July for the first Miss Moviola Project.
+She also wrote, directed and produced ‘Was Once A Girl’ on location in Moscow Russia, which screened at the IFFM in New York, where it was written up as a “One To Watch” by Amy Taubin in the Village Voice and Mary Glucksman in Filmmaker Magazine.
 It then won Best Short at the 1998 San Diego Film Festival.

 After college, her love of photography and fashion led her to accept a job as the assistant to legendary fashion editor Polly Mellen at Conde Nast.
 Following Ms. Mellen’s retirement, Hellin was hired as the fashion editor for the launch of Russian Vogue, helping build the global Russian fashion market.
 Since then she has worked as a photographer, stylist and fashion editor, both as a freelance contributor (L’Uomo Vogue, i-D, British Vogue, Elle, Nylon, Visionaire and many others) and as the staff Fashion Director for the Russian editions of Harper’s Bazaar, Elle and Spoon Paris, where she photographed, styled, developed and packaged content, and produced fashion shoots for a long list of luxury brands.
 Other editorial clients include ELLE, Marie Claire, Nylon, The Fader, InStyle, L’Officiel and Cosmopolitan.